Hormones and performance

 ABOVE 12 NMOL/L

-Testosterone deficiency is unlikely to be the cause of symptoms.
-Look elsewhere — thyroid function, iron, vitamin D, cortisol, sleep disorders.
+Testosterone is unlikely to be the cause.
+Look elsewhere: thyroid, iron, vitamin D, cortisol, or sleep.

 8–12 NMOL/L — THE GREY ZONE